tf-encrypted/rfcs/tensorflow-federated/tensorflow-federated.md

 In addition to secure channels, this work depends only on a small extension of the secure randomness primitives available in TFE.

+#### BIK+'17 Executor

+This server executor implements [Google's secure sum protocol](https://eprint.iacr.org/2017/281) optimized for volatile clients.
+Although a highly relevant protocol, it is also not clear at this point whether TFF will ship with an built-in implementation in the near future.

 #### DPP'17 Executor

 This server executor implements the [SDA secure sum protocol](https://eprint.iacr.org/2017/643) optimized for volatile clients.

 It depends on primitives for both Paillier and Shamir (packed) secret sharing.

-#### BIK+'17 Executor (Optional)

-This server executor implements [Google's secure sum protocol](https://eprint.iacr.org/2017/281) optimized for volatile clients.
-Although a highly relevant protocol, it is also not clear at this point whether TFF will ship with an built-in implementation in the near future.

 #### Enclave Executor (Optional)